I’ve followed your advice, but the company have refused a refund

 I also enclose copies of reports on internet forums, between the dates of 1st August and 30th September, showing that large numbers of consumers experienced the same unauthorised deductions as me.
 These will be presented to the court to establish that it is highly improbable that I entered into a contract with you other than as a result of a fraudulent website or a fraudulent App.

 I would like a reply as soon as possible so that I know you have received this letter.
-If you don’t agree to the refund, could you please then send me a detailed response saying why you don’t agree and provide evidence of the contract which you claim existed between us.
+A simple acknowledgement will suffice, if you wish to take few days to consider your position.
+If you don’t agree to the refund, could you please then send me a detailed response, saying why you don’t agree, and provide evidence of the contract which you claim existed between us and evidence of my usage of your service.
 Failure to provide this evidence at this stage will be brought to the attention of the court should I decide to proceed with this action.

-To avoid taking court action, I am willing to use Alternative Dispute Resolution to resolve this problem.
+To avoid taking court action, I am willing to use Alternative Dispute Resolution to resolve this matter.

 If I do not receive a satisfactory response from you by 11th December 2017, I intend to issue proceedings against you in the county court without further notice.
 This may increase your liability for costs.